A Uniform Confidence Band for the Marginal Treatment Effect Function: Conclusion

 \section{Conclusion}

 This paper proposes a method to construct a uniform confidence band for the marginal treatment effect function.
-To estimate the MTE, we impose the linearity of the potential outcomes with respect to covariates and provide a semiparametric estimator.
+To estimate the MTE, we assume that the potential outcomes are linear in the covariates and propose a semiparametric estimator.
 Our uniform confidence band relies on the approximation of the supremum of a Gaussian process combined with the Gaussian approximation of empirical processes.
 Empirical researchers are recommended to add our easy-to-implement uniform confidence bands when reporting MTE function estimation results.

 Several avenues for future research emerge from this study.
-While our paper focuses on local polynomial estimation of the MTE function, alternative approaches such as sieve or series estimation, as employed by \textcite{hoshino2022estimating}, warrant exploration.
-Developing methods for uniform confidence bands for the MTE function estimated via sieve methods presents an intriguing challenge because it requires mathematical techniques different from those employed here.
+While our paper focuses on local quadratic estimation of the MTE function, alternative approaches such as sieve or series estimation, as employed by \textcite{hoshino2022estimating}, warrant exploration.
+Developing methods for uniform confidence bands for the MTE function estimated via sieve methods presents an intriguing challenge, as it requires mathematical techniques distinct from those employed here.
 Relatedly, it is also a standard practice to use parametric polynomial models in MTE function estimation, as demonstrated by \textcite{brinch2017beyond} and \textcite{sasaki2024welfare}.
 Extending methodologies to accommodate such parametric approaches could benefit practitioners.

-Another promising direction involves developing direct tests for the shape of the MTE function.
-While our method can be applied to shape testing, it is not specifically tailored to any particular hypotheses.
-Refining approaches to focus on specific hypotheses, such as the monotonicity of the MTE function, could potentially enhance statistical power.
+We may also try to formally establish the validity of bootstrap procedures, extending the analysis of \textcite{chernozhukov2014anti}.
+We may also be able to improve the rate at which we approximate errors. \textcite{CattaneoYu2025} present more accurate methods for establishing the rate of Gaussian approximations.
+However, extending these findings to construct confidence intervals and determine the rate of coverage errors remains a significant challenge.
+We leave these extensions to future research.

 \paragraph{Conflict of Interest statement:} The authors report there are no competing interests to declare.